barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 In UK the API specification and roll-out has been centrally [co-ordinated by the OBIE][28].
 By signing up to the UK's OpenBanking scheme, all participating banks are required to
 * provide a uniform set of APIs according to the [given specifications][29], and
-* most importantly, follow a uniform API version lifecycle and [operational standards][30]
+* (most importantly) follow a uniform API version lifecycle and [operational standards][30]

-This allows for a consistent and smooth integrator experience as all UK APIs are almost identical.
+This allows for a consistent and smooth integrator experience as all UK bank API implementations are practically identical.
-Minor/optional differences are [documented][31] and the whole of the UK ecosystem is advancing in "lock-step".
+Minor/optional differences are [documented][31] and the whole of the UK ecosystem is advancing from version to version in "lock-step".

-This is in contrast to the rest of ASPSPs in Europe, where each bank is free to implement its own API specification.
+This is in contrast to the rest of the ASPSPs in Europe, where each bank is free to implement its own API specification.
 Unlike the prescriptive OBIE mandate, the PSD2 technical specifications are very permissive.
 This results in a sea of nuances and differences from [bank][32] to [bank][33].